stenzek/duckstation/README.md

 ## Latest News
 Older entries are available at https://github.com/stenzek/duckstation/blob/master/NEWS.md

+- 2021/07/25: Ability to boot games directly from CD-ROM added.
+You may want to reduce the readahead size to reduce hitches on seek/loading.
 - 2021/07/11: UWP/Xbox one port added.
 Follow the instructions in "Universal Windows Platform / Xbox One" below.
 - 2021/07/10: Direct3D 12 hardware renderer added.
 It does not support downsampling or postprocessing (was mainly intended for Xbox).
 - 2021/06/25: Ability to undelete files from memory card editor added.